solderneer/solderneer/site/src/content/notes/90-day-transformation.md

 So on Tuesday, Thursday, Saturday and Sunday, I will do runs instead of weights as a form of active recovery.
 A run lasts about 20 minutes, and it's a pretty efficient form of maintaining metabolism without spending an hour walking.

 That's it for this log.
 Tune back in next week.

+## \[23 Jun 2023  - 21:35\] \[Weight: 64.75\]

+Progress has been stalling a little since I came to Singapore.
+Mostly because I keep getting asked out to eat, and eating outside makes it quite difficult to remain at my required calorie levels.
+I think a key factor here, is also that I've stopped weighing myself every day - [[you-get-what-you-measure]].

+Regardless, I've been maintaining the regularity of the workouts which is a good thing, and it is something I should continue to try to preserve.
+Tomorrow, I fly to India, and there will be a 1 week hiatus.
+When I get back, I will recalibrate my routine and diet, to get myself back on track.

+During this 1 week, the plan is to just eat conservatively and maintain my intermittent fast.
+I don't want to inadvertently reverse all my progress.